Free lacrosse scoreboard with countdown clock

 Technology and Analytics

-Professional lacrosse is embracing data analytics and technology at an accelerating pace.
-Player tracking systems, shot-speed radar, and advanced statistics are transforming coaching and scouting.
-The PLL provides extensive statistical analysis and data-driven broadcasts.
+Top-level lacrosse is adopting data analytics and technology at an accelerating pace.
+Player tracking systems, shot-speed radar, and deep statistics are reshaping coaching and scouting.
+The PLL publishes extensive statistical analysis and data-driven broadcasts.
 Tools like JudgeMate bring digital scorekeeping to grassroots lacrosse, replacing clipboards and manual tallies with real-time digital tracking that can be shared instantly.

 Indigenous Heritage and Recognition

 The lacrosse community is increasingly recognizing and honoring the sport's Indigenous origins.
 The Haudenosaunee Nationals' inclusion in the LA 2028 Olympics is the most visible symbol of this movement, but it extends further: land acknowledgments before games, partnerships with Indigenous communities, Indigenous-designed equipment (STX and Warrior have released Indigenous-inspired collections), and educational programs about the sport's sacred history.
-Players like Lyle Thompson (Onondaga Nation) serve as bridges between the sport's ancient roots and its modern future.
+Players like Lyle Thompson (Onondaga Nation) bridge the sport's ancient roots and its current global future.

 Related Guides